50 Amazing Landmarks in France To Visit

 If you fancy a romantically-ruined chateau, the Chateau de Coucy fits the bill.
 The Chateau was the home of Enguerrand de Coucy VII, the star of Barbara Tuchman’s magnificent novel The Distant Mirror.
 Chateau de Coucy was the greatest castle of the middle ages.

-During its heyday, the chateau was famous for the size of its donjon and the pride of the Coucy lords.
+During its heyday, the chateau was famous for the size of its donjon and was the pride of the Coucy lords.
 They had a bold motto, which translates to “I am not king, nor prince nor duke nor count; I am the Lord of Coucy.”

 In 1400, after Enguerrand’s death, the Duke of Orleans bought the chateau.
 In 1498, the chateau became Crown property.
 During the French Revolution, it was transformed into a prison.